|Nutrition Facts (per serving)|

-Many of us grew up with limp slices of beetroot swimming in a bath of vinegar—the stuff of nightmares.
+Many people grew up with limp slices of beetroot swimming in a bath of vinegar.
 That is until beetroot became a superfood of the vegetable basket.
-Is it any wonder many stopped eating the pickled ones when roasting became the favorite way to cook these red beauties?
-Even boiled beetroot, though infinitely better than pickled, was more or less cast aside.
-And for good reason.
+Today, roasted beetroot is a favorite way to prepare these red beauties and a tastier option than pickled beets or even boiled beetroot.